sketchplugins/plugin-directory/README.md

 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [Nudged](https://github.com/kevinwoodhouse/sketch-nudged), by Kevin Woodhouse: A Sketch plugin to easily edit your nudge distance settings.
-- [Abstract Versions](https://abstract.com/versions), by Abstract: Abstract Versions is a file management and version control tool for Sketch files
 - [Remove Fills and Borders](https://github.com/sebj/remove-fills-and-borders), by Seb Jachec: Remove a layer's fills and borders in Sketch.
 - [Sympli Versions](https://sympli.io/versions), by Sympli: Version control and collaboration for Sketch.
 - [Cluse](https://cluse.cc), by Yana Gevorgyan: A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
 Fitting seamlessly into your team's workflow, Cluse allows you to remotely change your design and see the updated WCAG score live.